 FinDock includes a special permission set for administrators, PaymentHub All FLS.
 This permission set allows administrators to access all FinDock objects and fields.
 However, we recommend assigning FinDock administrators all the FinDock permission sets.

 System integrations need user accounts, aka “Integration Users,” that allow data transfer and operations between systems.
-FinDock has three points of integrations:
+FinDock uses connections to Heroku apps like ProcessingHub and WebHub, as well as connections to integrate with external service providers such as PSPs.

 Please refer to the table below for details on which permission sets are needed for integration user(s).
 In addition to those permission sets, you need to also add the View Setup and Configuration permission to the integration user.
 This permission is typically only for system administrators, but FinDock integrations also require it.